SVNTY/JavaScript-Forum-Access-Control/README.md

       - Cops, CopHumanResources
   - Public, Government
     - Government
-      - Government, GovernmentSentate
+      - Government, GovernmentSenate
       - Government, GovernmentHouseOfRepresentitives

 A user with the groups of

-`['Public', 'Cops', 'CopInteralAffairs', 'CopHuamnResources', 'Government', 'GovernmentSentate']`
+`['Public', 'Cops', 'CopInteralAffairs', 'CopHuamnResources', 'Government', 'GovernmentSenate']`

 Could see all forums other than `GovernmentHouseOfRepresentitives`